maxint-rd/TM16xx/README.md

 Made by Maxint R&D. See https://github.com/maxint-rd/

-Based on the [TM1638 library](https://github.com/rjbatista/tm1638-library/) by Ricardo Batista.
+Initial version was based on the [TM1638 library](https://github.com/rjbatista/tm1638-library/) by Ricardo Batista.
 Further inspiration from the [TM1637 library](https://github.com/avishorp/TM1637) by Avishay, the [Max72xxPanel library](https://github.com/markruys/arduino-Max72xxPanel) by Mark Ruys and the [OneButton library](https://github.com/mathertel/OneButton) by Matthias Hertel.

 ## TM16xx chip features